 Individuals are welcome to pay back their Credit Strong loan early and will not incur any penalties for doing so.
 That said it is worth noting that doing so will result in a truncated payment history, meaning that individuals might not get the full benefit of what the account is intended for.

 How does Credit Strong compare to Self?

 Previously, another difference between the two was the administrative fee the two services charged.
 Self currently charges a one-time administration fee of $9 for all of its loans (down from the previous $15 loan fee).
-Meanwhile some Credit Strong options still charge a $15 admin fee, others are $8.95.
+Meanwhile Credit Strong’s admin fees vary by product, ranging from $8.95 for the Build & Save options all the way up to $25 for the Magnum accounts.
 I can’t help but wonder if Self lowering their fee has anything to do with Credit Strong giving them competition — but I digress.

 Finally, Credit Strong recently introduced some new credit building account options, which we’ll discuss more in the next section.